RIFFMP3

 Program Usage and Options:

 This is a command-line only program.
-Even under Ms Windows or Mac OSX, the program must be run in a terminal or command window.
+Even under Ms Windows or Mac OSX, the program must be run in a terminal or command prompt window.
 You type the name of the command, riffmp3, followed by one or more options and file names.

 The command format for riffmp3 is: